akalam00/website_portfolio/website_optimize/README.md

 ## Measure

-1. Initially the pagespeed score was 28/30 on mobile and desktop.
 2. Images needs to be compressed and resized.
 3. HTML,CSS,JS has to minified,cached and inlined.
 4. Enable render blocking Javascript and CSS.